robertwhunter/SLAMtrak/readme.md

 A data directory containing three sub-directories:

-1) `slamdunk/` - standard output from slamdunk pipeline
+1) `slamdunk/` or `Summary/` - standard output from slamdunk or smallslam pipeline respectively
 2) `input/` - contanining `metadata.csv`, `all_cell_markers.txt` and `exp_setup.txt`
 3) `output/` - empty (will be filled by SLAMtrack outputs)